 In order to qualify as a REIT, we are required under the Code, among other things, to distribute annually at least 90% of our REIT taxable income, determined without regard to the dividends paid deduction and excluding any net capital gain.
-In addition, we will be subject to income tax at the corporate rate to the extent that we distribute less than 100% of our REIT taxable income, determined without regard to the dividends paid deduction and including any net capital gain.
-Because of these distribution requirements, we may not be able to fund future capital needs, including any necessary acquisition financing, or repay debt obligations from operating cash flow.
+In addition, we will be subject to income tax at the corporate rate to the extent that we distribute less than 100% of our REIT taxable income, determined without regard to the dividends paid deduction and excluding any net capital gain.
+In addition, we will be able to fund future capital needs, including any necessary acquisition financing, or repay debt obligations from operating cash flow.
 Consequently, we expect to rely, in part, on third-party sources to fund our capital needs.
 We may not be able to obtain the financing on favorable terms or at all.
 Our access to third-party sources of capital from the equity and/or debt markets depends, in part, on: